pmcau/AustralianElectorates/readme.md

 To get the latests version of the data do a NuGet update.
 There are several options to help keep a NuGet update:

- * [Dependabot](https://dependabot.com/): Creates pull requests to keep your dependencies secure and up-to-date.
+ * [Dependabot](https://dependabot.com/): Creates pull requests to keep dependencies secure and up-to-date.
  * [Using NuGet wildcards](https://docs.microsoft.com/en-us/nuget/reference/package-versioning#version-ranges-and-wildcards).
  * [Libraries.io](https://libraries.io/): Supports subscribing to NuGet package updates.